Komodo

 Last checked on: June 2026

-Labuan Bajo has a strong tourism presence and solo female travellers are common around the waterfront, harbour district, and tour departure areas.
+Labuan Bajo has a strong tourism presence and solo female travelers are common around the waterfront, harbor district, and tour departure areas.
 Serious violent crime against visitors is uncommon, though harassment and unwanted attention are reported more often than assault.
-Accommodation areas near the centre remain active into the evening.
+Accommodation areas near the center remain active into the evening.
 Use registered transport, avoid isolated roads outside town after dark, and choose accommodation with recent reviews and staffed reception.

 Last checked on: June 2026

-Crime affecting visitors in Labuan Bajo is dominated by opportunistic theft rather than violent offences.
-Most incidents involve unattended bags, phones, or valuables around the harbour, boats, and accommodation common areas.
+Crime affecting visitors in Labuan Bajo is dominated by opportunistic theft rather than violent offenses.
+Most incidents involve unattended bags, phones, or valuables around the harbor, boats, and accommodation common areas.
 Komodo National Park itself has little conventional crime risk.
 Keep valuables secured during boat trips, avoid displaying expensive electronics, and use hotel safes where available.

 Last checked on: June 2026